 - 1. Respect and follow the Professional Conduct and Competencies specified in this document. - 2.
-Contact the associate teacher in advance of the practicum start date. - 3.
-Monitor the assigned MSVU email account daily; respond promptly to any electronic and telephone communications from the associate teacher, university advisor, and/or MSVU personnel. - 4.
+Complete the practicum Readiness form and submit to your Seminar instructor. - 3.
+Contact the associate teacher in advance of the practicum start date with a Letter of Introduction as outlined by your Seminar instructor. - 4.
+Monitor the assigned MSVU email account daily; respond promptly to any electronic and telephone communications from the associate teacher, university advisor, and/or MSVU personnel. - 5.
 Participate and assist the associate teacher in their duties, including yard duty, hall monitoring and staff meetings.
-Assist with lunch duty, and when possible, after-school clubs, sporting and social events. - 5.
+Assist with lunch duty, and when possible, after-school clubs, sporting and social events. - 6.
 Seek counsel first with the associate teacher and the university advisor if any difficulties arise.
-If further direction is required, please contact the B.Ed. practicum coordinator. - 6.
-Review and discuss Year 2 Initial assessment, Mid Self-Reflection, and Final assessment with the associate teacher/university advisor. - 7.
+If further direction is required, please contact the B.Ed. practicum coordinator. - 7.
+Review and discuss Year 2 Initial assessment, Mid Self-Reflection, and Final assessment with the associate teacher/university advisor. - 8.
 Ensure full attendance at the host school and account for any absence.
 If absent from school for any reason, the preservice teacher must inform the associate teacher and the university advisor in advance.
-If the preservice teacher must be absent for more than 3 days, they must, in addition, contact the B.Ed. practicum coordinator. - 8.
+See the note in the section below regarding Practicum attendance in the 14 month program. - 9.
 If it is deemed that attendance is unsatisfactory, a failure in the practicum course may be assigned.
-A preservice teacher who receives a final grade of "F" in the practicum course will be required to meet with the Director of Teacher Education to consider next steps. - 9.
-Respect the requirements for being at the school prior to the start and end of the school day for planning and supporting your associate teacher. - 10.
+A preservice teacher who receives a final grade of "F" in the practicum course will be required to meet with the Director of Teacher Education to consider next steps. - 10.
+Respect the requirements for being at the school prior to the start and end of the school day for planning and supporting your associate teacher. - 11.
 Adhere to rules and practices of the regional centre, conseil scolaire, or school where you are completing this practicum.
-This includes policies related to school discipline, confidentiality, social media, dress code, and other policies regarding safety, storm days, and allergies, including the use of scented products. - 11.
+This includes policies related to school discipline, confidentiality, social media, dress code, and other policies regarding safety, storm days, and allergies, including the use of scented products. - 12.
 In consultation with the associate teacher, attend all in-service sessions scheduled during the practicum period except when admission is not open to preservice teachers.
 If attendance is not possible, remain at the school with the substitute teacher.
-Consult with the associate teacher and school administration as to whether support is needed in other areas of the school. - 12.
-Adhere to the Race Relations, Cross-Cultural Understanding and Human Rights Policy of the regional centre in which the preservice teacher is conducting the practicum. - 13.
-Plan and schedule consultation times with the university advisor. - 14.
-Respond to constructive feedback from all educators in a reflective and positive manner. - 15.
-Respond to communication from all practicum participants in a respectful and timely manner. - 16.
+Consult with the associate teacher and school administration as to whether support is needed in other areas of the school. - 13.
+Adhere to the Race Relations, Cross-Cultural Understanding and Human Rights Policy of the regional centre in which the preservice teacher is conducting the practicum. - 14.
+Plan and schedule consultation times with the university advisor. - 15.
+Respond to constructive feedback from all educators in a reflective and positive manner. - 16.
+Respond to communication from all practicum participants in a respectful and timely manner. - 17.
 Ensure that assessment forms are submitted to the B.Ed. practicum coordinator by the indicated deadlines.
 Adherence to this schedule ensures practicum files and grades are complete.
-In most cases, grades will not be submitted until all assessments have been received. - 17.
+In most cases, grades will not be submitted until all assessments have been received. - 18.
 Collect and maintain personal copies of all assessment reports (from both associate teacher and university advisor) for future use in scholarship or teaching applications.